Brandon0916/ResumeFolder/README.md

 I am currently working with my flutter projects but in the meantime, I am self-study the data science course and do some interesting project either.

 I am also avaliable for a full time job starting on October.
-Please contact me via [email](Brandonming0916@gmail.com)
+Please contact me via email or phone in my [resume](https://github.com/Brandon0916/ResumeFolder/blob/main/Zimeng%20Ming(Resume)%20.pdf)